apache/cloudstack-documentation/source/installguide/optional_installation.rst

       # service mysql restart

 #.
 Create a replication Account on the source server and give it privileges.
 We
-   will use the "cloud-repl" user with the password "password".
+   will use the "cloud-repl" User with the password "password".
 This assumes that source and replica run on the 172.16.1.0/24 Network.

    .. sourcecode: bash